 Day 15: India (Varanasi)

-Since our flight back to Delhi was not until 7pm, we had the entire day before we had to be at the airport, but with the Coronavirus news getting more and more dreary with India suspending Visas, and the US beginning to suspend overseas travel (like flights from Europe), we went to the airport early, as we were anxious to get home.
-We were able to get on an earlier flight, which was nice, but that meant sitting in Delhi Airport for many hours.
-We just wanted to know were underway and not having the uncertainty looming on us for many hours, plus there was more to eat and drink at Delhi Airport, Varanasi Airport was very small with limited food and drink options.
-We finally made it back home the next morning.
+Since my flight back to Delhi was not until 7pm, I had the entire day before I had to be at the airport, but with the Coronavirus news getting more and more dreary with India suspending Visas, and the US beginning to suspend overseas travel (like flights from Europe), I went to the airport early, as I was anxious to get home.
+I was able to get on an earlier flight, which was nice, but that meant sitting in Delhi Airport for many hours.
+I just wanted to know I was underway and not having the uncertainty looming on me for many hours, plus there was more to eat and drink at Delhi Airport, Varanasi Airport was very small with limited food and drink options.
+I finally made it back home the next morning.
 Arriving back home was very weird as the roads which were usually packed with traffic were desolate.
-We were home, but not the home we recognized.
+I am home, but not the home I recognized.

 Days To Follow:

-The next week New York began shutting down and we were self-quarantining at home to help flatten the curve and just incase we were exposed to anything while traveling, but so far we feel good.
+The next week New York began shutting down and I was self-quarantining at home to help flatten the curve and just incase I was exposed to anything while traveling, but so far I feel good.

-Our trip to Asia was bittersweet in many ways.
-The trip was amazing for the most part except for a few instances, but mainly it was bitter sweet because usually we come home and share our stories with friends and family, but with this pandemic engulfing our lives it seems odd to share our exciting stories of our travels, so we decided to just leave it all hear in our blog so that our friends, family, and followers can decide when they want to hear our travel stories.
+My trip to Asia was bittersweet in many ways.
+The trip was amazing for the most part except for a few instances, but mainly it was bitter sweet because usually I come home and share stories with friends and family, but with this pandemic engulfing our lives it seems odd to share our exciting stories of my travels, so I decided to just leave it all hear in the blog so that our friends, family, and followers can decide when they want to hear my travel stories.

-Have you been to any of the places we talked about in this blog?
-If so we would love to hear about your experienced.
-We love you guys and as always Saif-Travels!
+Have you been to any of the places I talked about in this blog?
+If so I would love to hear about your experienced.
+I love you guys and as always Saif-Travels!